J2525/hp_generater/README.md

 # HpGenerater

-This gem makes stationery of "html&css"
+This gem makes template of "html&css"

 ## Installation